 Interdisciplinary Joint Master’s Programme in Southeast European Studies

 In 2011 the universities of Graz, Zagreb, Belgrade and Skopje launched the Interdisciplinary Joint Master’s Programme in Southeast European Studies.
-In 2015 a new curriculum was introduced which saw the programme reduced to two university partners: Graz and Belgrade.
+In 2015 a new curriculum was introduced which reduced the programme to two university partners: Graz and Belgrade.
 This two year MA programme is offered as a joint degree between the two partner universities.
-Students enrol in and spend the first year at their home university (Graz or Belgrade).
+Students enroll in and spend the first year at their home university (Graz or Belgrade).
 In the second year, students spend at least one semester at a partner university.
-In addition to the two consortium partners (Graz and Belgrade) a number of other universities shall accept mobility students within the framework of the joint degree programme including the universities of Bologna, Zagreb, Ljubljana, Novi Sad, Sarajevo, CEU Budapest, UCL and South East European University, Tetovo.
+In addition to the two consortium partners (Graz and Belgrade) a number of other universities shall accept mobility students within the framework of the joint degree programme: universities of Bologna, Zagreb, Ljubljana, Novi Sad, Sarajevo, CEU Budapest, UCL and South East European University, Tetovo.

-The Interdisciplinary Joint Master’s Programme in Southeast European Studies seeks to provide an international and interdisciplinary master’s programme in social sciences and humanities of the highest quality which enables participants to effectively understand the interrelationship between law, politics, economics and culture with a particular emphasis on the regional dimension of Southeast Europe.
+The Interdisciplinary Joint Master’s Programme in Southeast European Studies provides an international and interdisciplinary master’s programme in social sciences and humanities of the highest quality.
+The programme enables participants to effectively understand the interrelationship between law, politics, economics and culture with a particular emphasis on the regional dimension of Southeast Europe.
 The programme prepares students for doctoral studies and professional life in a variety of other fields including work in international, local governmental and non-governmental organisations, journalism, business, scientific research, and consultancy.

-In the first year at the home university (Graz or Belgrade) enrolled students shall take compulsory core courses which include an introduction to multidisciplinary approaches to Southeast Europe, public law, politics, economics and cultural studies.
+In the first year at the home university (Graz or Belgrade) enrolled students shall take compulsory core courses which include an introduction to multidisciplinary approaches to Southeast Europe: public law, politics, economics and cultural studies.
 Students also take electives which reflect their chosen disciplinary specialisation.
-In the summer after the first year a joint summer school is held for all students from the four universities to complete the compulsory core modules.
-In the second year, students attend one of the partner universities and further specialise in their desired field.
+In the summer following the first year, a joint summer school is held for all students from the four universities to complete the compulsory core modules.
+During the second year, students attend one of the partner universities and further specialise in their desired field.
 There are also optional provisions in place to offer students professional training and internship positions.

 30 ECTS credits will be awarded upon completion of the master’s thesis.
 The thesis reflects the student’s capacity to work on scientific subjects in an independent and acceptable manner both in respect of content and methodology and must be written in English.
 The length of the thesis is 20,000 to 25,000 words.
 Students shall determine their master’s thesis topic according to the procedures and regulations at the respective home university and in consultation with the thesis supervisor.